 When my husband saw this moist apple cake recipe in the Wall Street Journal, he cut out the page from the newspaper and taped the recipe to my computer.
 Hmmm, wheat-free and Celiac friendly, this is a big hint that he definitely wants me to make this.
-(And if you love caramel and apples together, give this gluten free caramel apple cake recipe or this gluten-free French apple cake recipe a try!)

 The author had adapted a recipe by Aleksandra Crapanzano from “The Arrows Cookbook” by Clark and Frasier and Mark Gaier.
 (After tasting this cake, I plan to buy this cookbook.
 This cake is moist and creamy, but has a slight crispiness to the top and edges that makes it hard to resist.)

-You know I am always up for a challenge, so I set out to make a gluten-free version of this simple apple cake.
+You know I am always up for a challenge, so I set out to make a gluten-free version of this simple apple cake.”

 I found this cake really easy to convert to gluten-free.
 I used this gluten-free flour blend for this recipe.
 This one brand of gluten-free flour by Bob’s Red Mill worked out perfectly.
 This easy wheat-free apple dessert will definitely become one of your favorites.